 But such is not the case for backcountry filters.
 An outdoor filter isn’t required to pass any tests before it’s put on the shelf.
 “The responsibility really rests on consumers to educate and protect themselves,” says Zac Gleason, microbiologist and manager of MSR’s water research lab.
 Because backcountry filters provide users with water for only short periods of time, the EPA doesn’t police them.
-“Any device can be sold as backcountry water filter, and there’s no authority confirming that it will actually protect you against backcountry water,” says Zac.
+“Any device can be sold as a backcountry water filter, and there’s no authority confirming that it will actually protect you against backcountry water,” says Gleason.

 Voluntary water filter testing per NSF standards

 That said, many manufacturers do voluntarily test their products with third-party labs.
 The NSF is the leading third-party public health and safety organization that has designed efficacy tests for all kinds of water treatment devices based on the EPA’s standards.
 These NSF standards are considered the scientifically accepted industry standards for backcountry filters as well.
 Many outdoor filters claim to meet them, so it’s important to know what they mean.